REVISED STUDENT ACCOMMODATION POLICY

 - For returning students, room application is done before the end of the second semester and only those who wish to change rooms need to apply.
 The application is done by filling forms obtained from Hall Attendants Offices and the completed forms are submitted to the Office of the Dean of Students.

 2.4 Distance Education Students

-The University will endeavor to provide accommodation to Distance Education students during the residential school on a first come first served basis.
+The University will endeavor to provide accommodation to Distance Education students during the residential school.
+The university has limited accommodation so booking for accommodation online is based on first come first served basis.

 2.5 Postgraduate Students